robertcash/RCEasySpotifyRipper/README.md

 # RCEasySpotifyRipper

-RCEasySpotifyRipper is a Python script that easily rips Spotify MP3's built on top of [spotify-ripper](https://github.com/jrnewell/spotify-ripper).
+RCEasySpotifyRipper is a Python script that easily rips multiple Spotify MP3's at once built on top of [spotify-ripper](https://github.com/jrnewell/spotify-ripper).
 Mac OS only supported.

 ## How to use